flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Decontaminate: Remove clothing, wash exposed skin thoroughly if contaminated.
 * Stay informed: Use a battery-powered radio or offline-prepared alerts.

+If possible, create distance, but only if it's safe to do so.
+Especially when chemicals are involved.
+Chemical/gas attacks may seep into all buildings within seconds to minutes, even sealed ones, so creating distance fast is a lifesaving opportunity.

 ---

 ### 3. Capture / Kidnapping – Survival Strategies